franciscofbc/franciscofbc/README.md

 ### hi there 👋
-my name is **Francisco**
-welcome to my github profile
+my name is **Francisco**... welcome to my github profile

-, i'm from and living in Rio Grande do Sul
+i'm from and living in Rio Grande do Sul

 i'm searching for my first job as a dev